thebigez8/adulting/md/discernment.md

 I knew that my way wasn't working, so I tried to throw myself at God.
 I toted with the ideas of NET (National Evangelization Team) and the seminary.
 My friends who knew me best were suspicious that neither was right for me.
-I sought their counsel, but didn't actually listen to them.
+I sought their counsel, but I didn't actually listen to them.

 Step 3: Ask people who know you well for advice.
 But then actually *consider* it.